The Texas Chainsaw Massacre 2: Production

+Development

+Following New Line Cinema's profitable 1981 theatrical re-release of The Texas Chain Saw Massacre (1974), director Tobe Hooper began developing a sequel to his original film.
+The project did not culminate until several years later, when The Hollywood Reporter announced the project in a November 2, 1983 trade advertisement.

+The film was financed by Cannon Films as part of a three-picture deal the studio had struck with Hooper, having previously produced and distributed his films Lifeforce (1985) and Invaders from Mars (1986).
+Hooper initially planned to serve only as a producer, but was enlisted as director when he could not find a director that the producers could afford.

-Originally, Tobe Hooper was just going to produce the film but he could not find a director the film's budget would afford.
-According to the documentary Electric Boogaloo: The Wild, Untold Story of Cannon Films, the production company Cannon Films were expecting a horror film while Tobe Hooper wanted to make a black comedy.
-When Cannon viewed the film they were unhappy with the final product.
-The movie's climax was filmed at the closed Matterhorn amusement park in Prairie Dell, Texas.
-They shot in caves for the scenes inside the Sawyer home.
+According to the documentary Electric Boogaloo: The Wild, Untold Story of Cannon Films, Cannon Films anticipated a straightforward horror film, while Hooper sought to make the sequel a black comedy.
+Hooper enlisted L. M. Kit Carson to write the screenplay, which he began in January 1986.

+Casting

 Gunnar Hansen was initially approached to reprise his role as Leatherface, but he claimed to have been offered "scale, plus ten percent" with the ten percent going to his agent.
 When he replied that he had no agent, they offered scale without the additional ten percent.
 Hansen found the offer too low.
 Unit publicist Scott Holton offered an alternate story claiming Hansen vacillated about the part and the offer was rescinded.
 Holton didn't believe the average viewer was even aware of who the original actors were, claiming "who are Neal, Hansen or Burns?"

 Bill Moseley created a short film parody entitled The Texas Chainsaw Manicure, where he played a small role as the Hitchhiker and showed it to a screenwriter who was able to show it to Tobe Hooper.
 Hooper loved it and kept Moseley in mind for a part should he ever make a sequel.
 When the time came to cast Chainsaw 2, Moseley was contacted for the role of Chop Top, the Hitchhiker's twin brother.

-Deleted scenes
+Filming

+Principal photography of The Texas Chainsaw Massacre 2 began on May 5, 1986, in Austin, Texas metropolitan area.
+Shooting locations in the city included the Cut Rite chainsaw store, as well as the interiors of the former Austin American-Statesman building.
+The majority of the shoot occurred in and around the shuttered Matterhorn Amusement Park in Prairie Dell, which stood in for the fictional Texas Battle Land amusement park where the Sawyer family's lair is located.
+The film's opening scene was shot at the Old Iron Bridge in Bastrop.